11 Popular Traditional Instruments in Vietnam You May Like

 The zither

-The Vietnamese zither (Tam Thap Luc) originated from the Persian country called santur, made in the 12th century, and was introduced to Southeast Asia in the 18th century.
-The zither plays an important role in orchestras for Cheo and Cai Luong stages, which can be used as an accompaniment for singing, solo, and in the general traditional orchestra.
+The Vietnamese zither (Tam Thap Luc) originated from the Persian country of Santur, was made in the 12th century, and was introduced to Southeast Asia in the 18th century.
+The zither plays an important role in orchestras for the Cheo and Cai Luong stages, and it can be used as an accompaniment for singing, solo, and in the general traditional orchestra.

-The guitar has a trapezoidal top made of light and spongy wood.
-The bridge is made of solid wood.
-The left neck has 36 hooks for stringing, the right neck has 36 shafts for tuning.
-The strings are made of metal, the rods are made of two thin bamboo sticks.
-The vocal range of the zither is quite wide, about 4 octaves.
+The guitar’s trapezoidal top is made of light and spongy wood, and the bridge is made of solid wood.
+The left neck has 36 hooks for stringing, and the right neck has 36 shafts for tuning.
+The strings are made of metal, and the rods are made of two thin bamboo sticks.
+The zither’s vocal range is quite wide, about 4 octaves.

 Vietnamese zither